aadityavikram/nas_server/README.md

 - Logout feature that kills server process and redirects to login page

 ## If low on storage
+- ssh user@ip
 - Check /nas/storage/temp/zips.
-There maybe temporary zip files present due to failed folder downloads
+There may be temporary zip files present due to failed folder downloads
-- In such case, run command sudo rm /nas/storage/temp/zips/*zip on Ubuntu to remove temporary zip files
+- In such case, run command sudo rm /nas/storage/temp/zips/*zip to remove temporary zip files

 ## Steps